-Nestled on the edge of Griffith Park, Travel Town is a FREE little train park, what a gem!
+Nestled on the edge of Griffith Park, Travel Town Train Museum for kids is a FREE little train park, what a gem!
 Small, but loaded with real trains, trains, trains galore…there’s plenty to climb aboard, pretend to drive, ride along and see.
-We’re talking a real, train yard of retired trains scattered around the on tracks (stabilized of course!), some in a shed…many are open with permanent stairway access built into them- and while some safety precautions have been taken, they are in large part still in original condition.
+We’re talking a real, train yard of retired trains scattered around the on tracks (stabilized of course!), some in a shed…many of the engines at Travel Town are open with permanent stairway access built into them- and while some safety precautions have been taken, they are in large part still in original condition.

-There is a small mini ride-on train that circles the perimeter, and drives by all the trains…including a real old retired version of a “Cranky” crane train!
+There is a small mini ride-on train that circles the perimeter of Travel Town, and drives by all the trains…including a real old retired version of a “Cranky” crane train!
 It costs $2.75 per person.

-There were multiple birthday party pavilions including what appeared to be birthday party cars (but don’t hold me to that!).
+There were multiple birthday party pavilions in Travel Town including what appeared to be birthday party cars (but don’t hold me to that!).
 It was really cute and tops the list of free things to do with kids in Los Angeles!
+And PS its really affordable as far as venues go!!

-We spent a good three hours here – 30 minutes of it was admittedly using a train table inside the exhibit hall.
-Comically we had a rather nice Thomas the Train table at our home for two years and they used it cumulatively for about 30 minutes 🤣🤣 but whatevs.
-You can borrow engines from inside the gift shop (they take a drivers license and return upon the return of the engine).
+We spent a good three hours at Travel Town – though 30 minutes of it was admittedly using a train table inside the exhibit hall.
+Comically we had a rather nice Thomas the Train table at our home for two years and the boys used it cumulatively for about 30 minutes 🤣🤣 but whatevs.
+Thomas the Train engines can be borrowed from inside the gift shop (they take a drivers license and return upon the return of the engine).

 If you have train loving kiddos, have you been on the North Pole Express?